 The mind-body connection is a miraculous thing.
 Just one small area of that is how moving your body physically and strengthening it can boost your mental health - in remarkable ways nonetheless.

-Even folks living in in-patient situations with serious mental health problems have shown notable improvements when they add exercise to their daily routine.
-This means that you have the power to make your mental health a priority just by incorporating exercise into your schedule.
+Even people experiencing mental health concerns have shown notable improvement when they add exercise to their workout regimen.
+This means that you have the power to make your mental health better just by incorporating exercise into your routine.
+The nutrition found in LiveWell’s Beyond Greens can go a long way towards providing the energy you need to keep your exercise routine going.

 The best choice of exercise is the one that best suits you, the one you enjoy best.
 That way, you'll be more inclined to stick to it.
 Give these a try and see how you begin to feel in the days and weeks to come.
 We're rooting for you!